Arshad561/error-monitor/CODE_OF_CONDUCT.md

 **Community Impact**: The first Category of justified termination includes proof of continual violation of community standards such as repeated instances of improper behavior or harassment of a user, or evidenced behavior that is threatening or abusive of some classes of users.

 **Consequence**: A procedure of exclusion from all sorts of interaction with this community in the future.

+## Attribution

+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.

+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

+For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).
+Translations are available at https://www.contributor-covenant.org/translations.